Private, In-Home Tutoring in Wood River, Illinois

-SchoolTutoring Academy’s tutoring programs for Wood River students start with a free academic assessment with an Academic Director.
-Our flagship tutoring programs are available for $199.99/month which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+Get started with SchoolTutoring Academy’s tutoring programs for Wood River, Illinois students.
+Start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour)

 The local school districts believe in preparing students to become creative, innovative, and knowledgeable citizens in their community.
 They accomplish this by helping students to value education and becoming proactive in achieving their own academic success.
 Lifelong learners tend to be more adaptable to the changes in the world around them.
 Also, the school strives to create a place where children can learn that sets high expectations for educational excellence by providing all students with opportunities to succeed, regardless of perceived differences.